- Offices run at 53% utilization while average peak utilization hits 80%

 Example: A meeting room with 10 seats occupied by an average of 4 people throughout a workday has a 40% utilization rate.

-Low utilization rates signal opportunities to repurpose spaces, implement flexible seating, or reduce your portfolio.
-Consistently high rates (above 85%) indicate overcrowding that hurts productivity and requires either additional space or schedule adjustments to distribute demand.
+Consistently high rates (above 85%) indicate overcrowding that hurts productivity and calls for either more space or schedule changes to spread demand.

-Peak utilization identifies the highest occupancy level a space reaches during a specific time period.
-Unlike average utilization, which smooths out fluctuations, peak rate reveals the capacity stress points that create frustrating employee experiences.
+Peak utilization identifies the highest occupancy level a space reaches during a specific period.
+Average utilization smooths out fluctuations; peak rate exposes the capacity stress points that create bad days for employees.

 Formula: Highest occupancy measurement for a space during your analysis period